 high-growth ventures in the commonwealth.
 The winning teams together receive cash prizes and awards totaling $100,000.

-The Kentucky Innovation Network is a statewide program of regional Innovation and Commercialization Centers (ICCs)
+The Kentucky Innovation Network is a statewide program of regional Kentucky Innovation Network (ICCs)

 and satellite offices that together provide a cohesive resource offering free business-building services and assistance in obtaining

 funding.
 The Cabinet manages the network of ten ICCs and three satellite offices, which together serve every county in Kentucky.
 See

 www.KYInnovation.com to locate the offices serving each region.

 The Kentucky Enterprise Fund provides seed-stage capital to Kentucky-based companies that are commercializing a technology-based product or

 process.
 There are two types of awards designed to stimulate private investment in Kentucky-based technology companies with high growth potential.